 Copenhagen Canal Tour

-This guided boat tour departs from Copenhagen’s beautiful harbour area and cruises through idyllic canals.
-You will pass beautiful churches, castles and listed buildings and learn about some of the city’s best-known sights such as Amalienborg Castle, the Opera House and the Little Mermaid.
+This guided boat tour departs from Copenhagen’s beautiful Nyhavn harbour and cruises along the city’s idyllic canals.
+You can admire, and learn the history behind some of the city’s best-known sights such as Amalienborg Castle, the Opera House and the Little Mermaid.
+You will also sail through the canals of the charming Christianshavn neighbourhood with its colourful houseboats.

 We would be happy to arrange an excursion for you.
 To discuss options with a member of our knowledgeable team or to book, please contact us on 0131 243 8098.